rudderlabs/questions/chat-app/README.md

 Alice, Bob and Candy are the users.
 Anyone should be able to send a message to anyone else.

 If X wants to send message to Y, they follow this syntax: Y: <message>

+Eg: If Alice wants to say Hi to Bob, she types this `Bob: Hi`

 ***Server***